 Make Your Own Cottonwood Balm For Muscle Pain and Wound Healing

 Kim was in Oregon for an early spring trip and on a hike along the Columbia River found a grove of young cottonwood trees in full bud.
-Cottonwood is in the same family as willow, the tree from which aspirin … Continue reading
+Cottonwood is in the same family as willow, the tree from which aspirin comes, and also has pain relieving and antibiotic qualities.
+This is really good stuff for …

 Growing Guadua bamboo